abdul-haseeb5786/PDF-Viewer/README.md

-# Flashlight App
+# PDF Viewer

-A simple Flutter flashlight app — my first project built while learning Flutter.
+A simplePDF Viewer app — my second project built while learning Flutter.

 ## How to Test the App